HAL Ajeet: Operational history

 During 1977, the HAL Ajeet was accepted into operational service with the IAF.
 However, only one squadron of the IAF ultimately operated the type, this being No.2 Squadron.
 According to political author Chris Smith, the lack of enthusiasm on the part of the IAF for the Ajeet was down to a change in attitudes; the service had allegedly become increasingly opposed to the use of single-engine aircraft while a preference for fighters capable of supersonic speeds had also grown, as such, the Ajeet contrasted poorly with these new priorities.
-However, according to military author Chris Smith, the Ajeet benefitted both from the positive combat reputation garnered by the Gnat, as well as for its relatively low radar cross-section (RCS).
+However, also according to Smith, the Ajeet benefitted both from the positive combat reputation garnered by the Gnat, as well as for its relatively low radar cross-section (RCS).

 Having fallen out of political favour, fewer than a hundred Ajeets were ultimately procured and the whole programme was effectively terminated barely a decade after its initiation.
 The aircraft built had relatively short and uneventful careers, and were retired from IAF service during 1991.
 The Ajeet was never deployed in combat operations.